Environment Configuration

 This is useful for:

-- Self-hosted models with OpenAI-compatible APIs
+- Self-hosted models with OpenAI or Anthropic-compatible APIs

-- Enterprise OpenAI deployments
+- Enterprise deployments (OpenAI, Anthropic, or Azure)

 - Proxy services or API gateways